ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 tiles will fit together without overlaps if tile_centered was false.

 * `projection`: default: null .
 By default, the DEM is reprojected to the UTM zone (datum: WGS84) the model center falls into.
 The EPSG code of that UTM projection is shown in the log file, e.g. UTM 13 N,  EPSG:32613.
 If a number(!) is given for this projection setting, the system will request the Earth Engine DEM to be reprojected into it.
 For example, maybe your data spans 2 UTM zones (13 and 14) and you want UTM 14 to be used, so you set projection to 32614.
 Or maybe you need to use UTM 13 with NAD83 instead of WGS84, so you use 26913.
 For continent-size models,  WGS84 Web Mercator (EPSG 3857), my work better than UTM.
 See [https://spatialreference.org/] for descriptions of EPSG codes.
      Be aware, however, that  Earth Engine does not support all possible EPSG codes.
-For example, North America Lambert Conformal Conic (EPSG 102009) is not supported and gives an error message: *The CRS of a map projection could not be parsed*
+For example, North America Lambert Conformal Conic (EPSG 102009) is not supported and gives the error message: *The CRS of a map projection could not be parsed*.

+    A note on distances:
-__A note on distances:__ Google Earth Engine requires that the requested area is given in lat/lon coordinates but it's worth knowing the approximate real-world meter distance in order to select good values for the tile width, number of tiles and the printres.
+    - Earth Engine requires that the requested area is given in lat/lon coordinates but it's worth knowing the approximate real-world meter distance in order to select good values for the tile width, number of tiles and the printres.
 The server version displays the tile width in Javascript but for the standalone version you need to calculate it yourself.
 This haversine distance (https://en.wikipedia.org/wiki/Haversine_formula, interactive calculator here: http://www.movable-type.co.uk/scripts/latlong.html) depends on the latitude of your area.

-Once you know the width of your tile in meters, divide it by the number of cells along x (400 cells in the example above) to get an idea of the re-sampled real-world resolution of your model and its scale.
+ - Once you know the width of your tile in meters, divide it by the number of cells along x (400 cells in the example above) to get an idea of the re-sampled real-world resolution of your model and its scale.
 This [Help file](https://docs.google.com/document/d/1GlggZ47xER9N85Qls_MiE1jNuihlYEZnFFSVZtX8bKU/pub) goes into the interplay of these parameters in the section: _Understanding the linkage of tile size, tile number, source DEM resolution and 3D print resolution_

 - "use_geo_coords": default: null.
+    - with null (or if not given), x/y coordinates are in mm and refer to the buildplate
-    - "UTM" will use meter based UTM x/y coordinates for all generated coordinates instead of mm within your buildplate).
+    - "UTM" will use meter based UTM x/y coordinates instead.
 See [this](http://blog.touchterrain.org/2020/03/exporting-terrain-models-with-real.html) for some background).
-    - "centered" will set the UTM origin to the center of the full tile, to work with [BlenderGIS](https://github.com/domlysz/BlenderGIS)
+    - "centered" will set the UTM origin to the center of the full tile, this is make it work togther with [BlenderGIS](https://github.com/domlysz/BlenderGIS)

 ## Server version